 Plotting two or more lines on same plot

-- Here, we plot two lines on same graph.
-We differentiate between them by giving them a name(label) which is passed as an argument of .plot() function.
+- Here, we plot two lines on the same graph.
+We differentiate between them by giving them a name(label) which is passed as an argument of the .plot() function.

-- The small rectangular box giving information about type of line and its color is called legend.
+- The small rectangular box giving information about the type of line and its color is called a legend.
 We can add a legend to our plot using .legend() function.

 Customization of Plots

-Here, we discuss some elementary customizations applicable on almost any plot.
+Here, we discuss some elementary customizations applicable to almost any plot.